 The Sonoma Mountain AVA is located within the northwest area of the greater Sonoma Valley appellation.
 One of the earlier AVAs to be determined by specific elevation rather than the broad outlines of a valley, the appellation occupies elevations between 400 and 1,200 feet, and only on the north and eastern slopes of Sonoma Mountain.

 It overlaps the Bennet Valley AVA on the northwestern end, where the cooling influence of the Petaluma Gap enhances Pinot Noir and Chardonnay.
 Much of the Cabernet is grown on the fog-sheltered eastern side of the mountain — sunny, warm, but facing the morning, not the evening, sun.
 Most vineyards on Sonoma Mountain are not contiguous, instead being isolated amid woods and grazing land.

 Benziger Family Winery is the leading wine tasting attraction on Sonoma Mountain.
 After the Benzigers sold their successful Glen Ellen brand in 1993, they transitioned their estate to become a model of Biodynamic farming practices, designed to function as its own ecosystem of plants, animals, and healthy soil.
 Benziger's Tribute and Solstice blends typify their mountain-grown Cabernet-based wines.

-Just up the road, Kenwood Vineyards has had long relationship with the Jack London Vineyard, located on California author Jack London’s original Beauty Ranch and operated by his heirs.
+Just up the road, Kenwood Vineyards has had a long relationship with the Jack London Vineyard, located on California author Jack London's original Beauty Ranch and operated by his heirs.

 Restaurants and Lodging around Sonoma Mountain